EavesGroup/Manual/_posts/appendix/2023-04-24-how-to-manual.md

 ### Title
 This tag is exactly what it says, a simple string that supplies the title that appears at the top of the page.
 The title does not need to match the name of the file, but I frequently make them similar.

-### Categories
+### Categories and Tags
-Categories are important for how the webpage is structured.
-Listed categories also end up at the bottom of the page
+Categories and tags are important for how the webpage is structured.
+Listed categories and tags also end up at the bottom of the page.